Blog

 • Renovations needed

-According to the 2023 National Office Report by CommercialEdge, the average office listing in the United States was just under $38 per square foot.
-This number varies across different cities with San Francisco listing at $56 per square foot and Orlando close to $25 (note this is the listing price and not the trading price).
+According to the June 2024 National Office Report by CommercialEdge, the average office listing in the United States is just under $32 per square foot (that’s $6 less than this time in 2023).
+Different cities have different costs, with San Francisco listing at $61 per square foot and Detroit close to $22 (note this is the listing price and not the trading price).

 One important question to consider at this stage is whether you want to buy or rent your space.
 Most people choose to rent or lease their coworking space in the beginning due to affordability.
 They may consider a management agreement with their landlord that works favorably for both parties.